Overview of wrap

 Wrap supports customization of the mobile app bootstrap experience to match the branding requirements of your organization.
 You can specify the app icon, splash screen image, welcome (sign in) screen image, and color palette to use throughout the native experiences of the mobile app.

 Branding customization options are available when you're building your wrap project.
-More information: Configure appearance in the wrap project
+More information: Configure branding

 The following list explains what you'll need before you can start using wrap feature to publish one or more canvas apps as a mobile app package.